Miss Langley, Miss Radcliffe and Mrs Tasker welcome you to Woodpecker Class

 BREAK THE RULES DAY

 We had a ‘Break the rules’ day on Friday 27th November.
 We all turned up to school breaking the school uniform rule.
 We wore mufti, dyed our hair, wore make up, put gel in our hair, wore tattoos, put glitter on our face and so much more!
 We also broke the rules by going to playtime and lunch early.
 We had an extra snack time too!
-We were really daring and had an extra choosing time!
+We were really daring and had an extra choosing time.
+At the end of the day, we were given some sweets to take home too which were delicious!
 We had a great day being rebels!
 It was great fun and made us all smile.

 LATEST NEWS ON BEEGU